vibewell25/vibewell/docs/docs/guides/redis-production-config.md

 # Redis Production Configuration Guide

-This document provides a comprehensive guide for configuring Redis for production use within the Vibewell platform, particularly for rate limiting and caching features.
+This document provides a comprehensive guide for configuring Redis for production use within the VibeWell platform, particularly for rate limiting and caching features.

 ## Overview

-Redis is used in the Vibewell platform for several critical functions:
+Redis is used in the VibeWell platform for several critical functions:

 1. **Rate Limiting**: Preventing abuse of API endpoints
 2. **Distributed Caching**: Improving performance by caching frequently accessed data